-Andrew Hagan, lecturer in animation and visual effects at CSU is a key part of that collaboration.
+Andrew Hagan, lecturer in animation and visual effects at Charles Sturt University is a key part of that collaboration.
 He founded the Australian International Animation Festival – and has organised it for each of the last 15 years.

 Each year the festival brings animated features and short films to Wagga Wagga from across the globe, presenting a snapshot of international animation trends on the big screen.